What is it: Sora no Woto (Sound of the Sky)

 Synopsis and Context

-Sora no Woto, also known as Sound of the Sky, is an anime that stands out for its sensitive and visually enchanting narrative.
+Sora no Woto, also known as Sound of the Sky, is an anime that stands out for its sensitive narrative and visually enchanting style.
 Set in a post-apocalyptic world, the story unfolds in the city of Seize, which is surrounded by a militarized environment and an atmosphere of uncertainty.
-The plot revolves around Kanata Sorami, a young woman who joins the city's defense unit, where her love for music and life intertwine with the challenges she faces.
-The anime explores themes of friendship, resilience, and the importance of music as a form of expression and human connection.
+The plot revolves around Kanata Sorami, a young woman who joins the city's defense unit, where her love for music and life intertwines with the challenges she faces.
+The anime explores themes such as friendship, overcoming adversity, and the importance of music as a form of expression and human connection.
 Through its strong and well-developed female characters, Sora no Woto invites us to reflect on the beauty of life even in difficult times.

 Anime Production